Dokanix/nonogram/readme.md

 - Saving and replaying your favourite levels
 - Sharing levels via a generated URL
 - Creating your own custom levels (TO-DO)

+It is a Single Page Application made without any third party frameworks or reactive libraries.
+It is made with TypeScript and makes use of the HTML5 History API to render levels based on the current URL.